Skip to main content

 Welcome – Social & Physical Environments.
 At Stelly’s:

-• We are completing renovations to move the Cultural Room to the front of the school to mark its presence and importance in our school.
-This space will also be easily accessible to families, community and elders that want to visit our school.
+• We have completed renovations to move the Cultural Room to the front of the school to mark its presence and importance in our school.
+This space is easily accessible to families, community and elders that want to visit our school.

 Include – Student Engagement & Belonging.
 At Stelly’s:

-• We began to make individual phones calls to families at the beginning of the year inviting them to our Welcome Back BBQ.
+• We continue to make individual phone calls to families at the beginning of the year inviting them to our Welcome Back BBQ.

-• We, with the help of the Indigenous Education, have access to a small bus to transport Indigenous students to and from sporting events and SENĆOŦEN.
+• We, with the help of Indigenous Education, have access to a small bus to transport Indigenous students to and from sporting events and home after homework club sessions.

 Understand – Mental Health Literacy & Knowing your Students.
 At Stelly’s:

-• We employ Indigenous Support Staff (1.25 FTE), one full-time Indigenous Support Liaison, and a part-time support person in the role of a Life Coach.
+• We employ Indigenous Support Staff (2.0 FTE), one full-time Indigenous Support Liaison, and a part-time support person in the role of a life coach to support our graduating Indigenous students as they transition to post-secondary education and the world of work.
+This life coach position is funded through and RBC grant.

 Promote – Curriculum, Teaching & Learning.
 At Stelly’s: